What is the Federal Skilled Worker Program (FSWP)?

 If you are eligible according to the aforementioned criteria you can apply by submitting your profile in the Express Entry.

 Need professional services to upload your Express Entry profile and/or to file an application for permanent residence under the Federal Skilled Worker Program (FSWP)?
 We can help you in preparing your application.
-The Visa Canada team is professional and have years of experience in dealing such applications.
+The Visa Canada team is professional and has years of experience in dealing with such applications.